How to Warm Up When Playing Drums

 Conclusion

-I hope these warm-ups will help you out in your routine when playing the drums and especially if you play live gigs.
+I hope these warm-ups will help you out in your routine when playing the drums, especially if you play live gigs.
 Not only will this increase the quality of your performance, but it will also help you prevent any injuries.
 And you know what they say, a healthy drummer is a happy drummer, or was it the other way around?
 Nevertheless, keeping yourself healthy and injury-free is always recommended.